-However, there are some features related to 1, 2, and 3 that merits noting.
+However, there are some features related to 1, 2, and 3 that merit noting.

 Income Statement

-The income statement for a partnership will include a section on the division of net income (see above), after the net income has been determined.
+The income statement for a partnership will include a section on the division of net income (see above) after the net income has been determined.